Weinstein’s Impact: List of men accused of sexual misconduct

-— Producer Harvey Weinstein— Accused by dozens of women of sexual harassment or assault.
+— Producer Harvey Weinstein— Accused by dozens of women of sexual harassment or sexual assaults, including rape.
 Fired by The Weinstein Co. and expelled from various professional guilds.
 Under investigation by police departments in New York, London, Beverly Hills and Los Angeles.
-He denies all allegations of non-consensual sex.
+Weinstein denies all allegations of non-consensual sex, but he has apologized for causing “a lot of pain” with “the way I’ve behaved with colleagues in the past.”

+— Cinefamily executives Hadrian Belove and Shadie Elnashai — Accused of sexual misconduct.
+Movie theater shut down in the wake of allegations due to crippling debt.

+— Actor Richard Dreyfuss — One woman alleges sexual harassment.
+He denies the allegation.

 — Actor Jeremy Piven — Accused by three women of sexual misconduct.
 He denies all allegations.